-Intangible assets primarily consist of (i) software development costs, (ii) domain name, copyright and patent registration costs and (iii) other intangible assets, which are recorded at cost and amortized using the straight-line method over the estimated useful lives of the assets, ranging from three to ten years.
+Intangible assets primarily consist of (i) internal-use software development costs, (ii) domain name, copyright and patent registration costs, (iii) commercial licenses and branding rights and (iv) other intangible assets, which are recorded at cost and amortized using the straight-line method over the estimated useful lives of the assets, ranging from three to 10 years.

 Software development costs incurred to develop internal-use software during the application development stage are capitalized and amortized on a straight-line basis over the software's estimated useful life, which is generally three years.
 Software development costs incurred during the preliminary stages of development are charged to expense as incurred.
 Maintenance and training costs are charged to expense as incurred.
-Upgrades or enhancements to existing internal-use software that result in additional functionality are capitalized.
+Upgrades or enhancements to existing internal-use software that result in additional functionality are capitalized and amortized on a straight-line basis over the applicable estimated useful life.